-The trademarks cited by the demandant as the reason for invalidation of registration of the Trademark are as listed below 1 to 4, and they are still valid as of now.
+The trademarks cited by the demandant as the reason for invalidation of registration of the Trademark are as listed below (1) to (4), and they are still valid as of now.

-- 1. Trademark Registration No. 4849984 (hereinafter referred to as "Cited Trademark 1") consists of Alphabetic characters written as "BEAMS", the application for its registration was filed on October 4, 2004, and the trademark was registered on March 25, 2005 with its designated services of Class No. 37, which are listed in Attachment 2. - 2.
-Trademark Registration No. 4166104 (hereinafter referred to as "Cited Trademark 2") consists of Alphabetic characters written as "BEAMS", the application for its registration was filed on October 4, 1996, and the trademark was registered on July 10, 1998 with its designated services of Class No. 42, which are listed in Attachment 3. - 3.
-Trademark Registration No. 4849985 (hereinafter referred to as "Cited Trademark 3") consists of katakana characters written as "ビームス(BEAMS)", the application for its registration was filed on October 4, 2004, and the trademark was registered on March 25, 2005 with its designated services of Class No. 37, which are listed in Attachment 2. - 4.
-Trademark Registration No. 4166103 (hereinafter referred to as "Cited Trademark 4") consists of katakana character written as "ビームス", the application for its registration was filed on October 4, 1996, and the trademark was registered on July 10, 1998 with its designated services of Class No. 42, which are listed in Attachment 3.
+1. Trademark Registration No. 4849984 (hereinafter referred to as "Cited Trademark 1") consists of Alphabetic characters written from left to right as "BEAMS", the application for its registration was filed on October 4, 2004, and the trademark was registered on March 25, 2005 with its designated services of Class No. 37, which are listed in Attachment 2.

+2. Trademark Registration No. 4166104 (hereinafter referred to as "Cited Trademark 2") consists of Alphabetic characters written from left to right as "BEAMS", the application for its registration was filed on October 4, 1996, and the trademark was registered on July 10, 1998 with its designated services of Class No. 42, which are listed in Attachment 3.

+3. Trademark Registration No. 4849985 (hereinafter referred to as "Cited Trademark 3") consists of katakana characters written from left to right as " $\not{E} - \not{\Delta} \not{X}$ (BEAMS)", the application for its registration was filed on October 4, 2004, and the trademark was registered on March 25, 2005 with its designated services of Class No. 37, which are listed in Attachment 2.